Ukraine International Airlines: Ownership

+Yuri Miroshnikov stepped down as president of Ukraine International Airlines (UIA) on 12 September 2019 after 15 years of managing Ukraine's national carrier and working for UIA since 1993.
+Yevhenii Dykhne took on the leadership role at UIA on 18 September 2019.

+Business figures

 As of 22 June 2016, the ownership structure is registered as the following: 74.1627% Capital Investment Project, Ukraine and 15.9108% Ontobet Promotions Ltd, Cyprus.
 2016 was the second year in a row that the company made a loss, despite seeing growth in passengers.
 According to a February statement by company head Yuri Miroshnikov, UIA was struggling to stay profitable in the face of growing competition from budget airlines.
-In 2017, the company recorded a UAH 304 million loss.

-Ukraine International Airlines posted a net loss of almost UAH 2.7 billion (about $100 million) in 2018, or about nine times more than it lost in 2017, Ukrainian media reported on 25 March, citing a UIA investor report.

-Ukraine International Airlines (UIA), the country's national carrier, is to slow down its expansion plans in order to stabilise its financial performance and climb out of the red.
+In 2017, the company recorded a ₴304 million loss.
+Ukraine International Airlines posted a net loss of almost ₴2.7 billion (about $100 million) in 2018, or about nine times more than it lost in 2017, Ukrainian media reported on 25 March, citing a UIA investor report.
+As of 2019, Ukraine International Airlines (UIA) was to slow down its expansion plans to stabilise its financial performance and climb out of the red.
+The head of the state air traffic regulator of Ukraine stated at 8 November 2019 that UIA owes them ₴1 billion of unpaid fees and penalties.

-Yuri Miroshnikov is stepping down as president of Ukraine International Airlines (UIA) on 12 September after 15 years of managing Ukraine's national carrier and working for UIA since 1993.
-Yevhenii Dykhne will take on the leadership role at UIA from 18 September 2019.

-The head of the state air traffic regulator of Ukraine stated at 8 November 2019 that UIA would owe them 1 billion UAH of unpaid fees and penalties.

 Destinations

-UIA connects Ukraine to over 80 destinations in Europe, Asia and the Middle East, as well as to New York City and Toronto from its base at Boryspil Airport, and also operates domestic flights.
-UIA serves over 1000 flights per week.
+Before suspending operations, UIA connected Ukraine to over 80 destinations in Europe, Asia and the Middle East, as well as to New York City and Toronto from its base at Boryspil Airport, and also operated domestic flights.
+UIA served over 1000 flights per week.

 Ukraine International Airlines (UIA) was forced to make some involuntary changes to its summer 2019 flight schedules, with reduced frequencies and capacity on some selected routes.
-Although not officially a budget airline, many of UIA's worldwide flights are popular with travellers because of its low fares, they use Boryspil International Airport as a transport hub.
+Although not officially a budget airline, many of UIA's worldwide flights are popular with travellers because of its low fares, who use Boryspil International Airport as a transport hub.

 Due to ongoing losses, the airline suspended flights to Amman, Riga, Beijing and Minsk in November 2019.
 From 2020, flights to Bangkok and Krakow were also suspended.
+Following the 2022 Russian invasion of Ukraine, the airline ceased operations temporarily and suspended all flights to all destinations.